microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_CONSTANT_PROVIDER

 `REACT_CONSTANT_PROVIDER` is a weak-typed version of `REACT_GET_CONSTANTS`.
-The attached function must returns `void` and its only argument must be `winrt::Microsoft::ReactNative::ReactConstantProvider& provider`.
+The applied function must returns `void` and its only argument must be `winrt::Microsoft::ReactNative::ReactConstantProvider& provider`.

 The syntax of `REACT_CONSTANT_PROVIDER` is `REACT_CONSTANT_PROVIDER(method)`.